-Anyone who has administered an AdWords account for any length of time probably wonders why the account’s spend never quite matches what you’ve set for a limit.
+Anyone who has administered an Google Ads account for any length of time probably wonders why the account’s spend never quite matches what you’ve set for a limit.
 Here’s a little look into why Google goes over your budget occasionally.

 How Many Days Per Month?